You are currently viewing What Happens to Your Muscles When You Work Out? How They Repair and Grow

 One workout can challenge your muscles.
 Repeated workouts change them.

-That is the real answer to how muscles grow.
+That’s the real answer.
 The body responds to repeated demand.
-With proper training, enough protein, good sleep, and patience, your muscles adapt over time.
+With smart training, enough protein, good sleep, and patience, your muscles adapt over time.

-This is why consistency beats intensity in the long run.
+This is why consistency beats random intensity in the long run.

-A brutal workout done once in a while will not do as much as a smart training plan followed week after week.
+A brutal workout done once in a while won’t do as much as a sensible plan followed week after week.

 So, What Really Happens to Your Muscles When You Work Out?

-Your muscles are stressed during exercise.
-Tiny amounts of damage can occur.
-Your body then repairs those fibers, strengthens them, and gradually makes them better suited for future effort.
+Your muscles go under stress during exercise.
+Tiny amounts of strain can happen.
+Your body then repairs that tissue, strengthens it, and gradually makes it better suited for future effort.
+As the research on muscle protein synthesis and exercise shows, that repeated cycle of stress and repair is a core part of how muscles adapt.

 stress, repair, adaptation, repeat.